tldr-devops/nginx-common-configuration/README.md

 Collection of Nginx configs for most popular CMS/CMF/Frameworks based on PHP.
 - [openbridge/nginx](https://github.com/openbridge/nginx)
-Docker image, but I haven't checked it properly yet, their configs require addition nginx modules and setup and it can't be just copied to usual nginx.
+Docker image, but I haven't checked it properly yet, their configs require addition nginx modules and setup and it can't be just copied to the usual nginx setup.
 However, you can use it with docker.
 Also I don't agree with nginx microcache for every site, see known traps.

-So here I'm trying to put together all (my) good patterns and knowledges, and organize it as simple as possible in compare with complex examples above.
-So anyone will be able to copy this configs and get good nginx setup out of the box :)
+So here I'm trying to put together all (my) good patterns and knowledge, and organize it as simply as possible in comparison with complex examples above.
+So anyone will be able to copy this configs and get a good nginx setup out of the box :)

 Time track:
 - [Filipp Frizzy](https://github.com/Friz-zy/) 42.41h